Dinorush/LTSRebalance/README.md

   - Weapon is entirely replaced.
 No mods that reference this weapon specifically or modify its reticle will work.
 - 40mm Tracker Cannon
   - Reticles are replaced.
 Reticle mods that use KeyValue modding will not work.

+### Logging

+When playing LTS, the mod tracks a multitude of player stats and prints them at the end of each round (server-side) for those interested in stats and data.

 ## FAQs